CatarinaSeigward/analog-mac-anomaly-study/REPORT.md

 # Feasibility of a 30 × 30, 6-bit Analog MAC Array for Machine Acoustic Anomaly Detection

-*A simulation study — September 2026*
 *Author: KaiwenLin — KaiwenLin@utexas.edu*

-> **Simulation only — nothing here has been verified on silicon.** Hardware parameters are inferred
-> from published test-chip specifications for analog in-memory inference, or taken from the literature;
-> each one is listed with its status in [assumptions.md](assumptions.md).
-The code, configurations and
-> aggregated results behind every number are in [`constraint-study/`](constraint-study/); the
-> [README](README.md) explains how to reproduce them.

----

 ## Summary

-The MLPerf Tiny anomaly-detection reference model — ten fully connected layers, `640 → [128]×4 → 8 → [128]×4 → 640` — occupies **380 tiles** of a 30 × 30 crossbar, and one of its
-layers alone needs 110.
-This study compresses it to a **six-layer** network, `30 → [30]×2 → 4 →
-[30]×2 → 30`, that occupies **6 tiles** — one per layer — and evaluates it on a behavioural model of a 6-bit analog MAC array with no A/D or D/A conversion between hidden layers: 10 simulated chips, at least three training seeds per condition.
+The MLPerf Tiny anomaly-detection reference model — ten fully connected layers, `640 → [128]×4 → 8 → [128]×4 → 640` — occupies **380 tiles** of a 30 × 30 crossbar, and one of its layers alone needs 110.
+My study compresses it to a **6-layer** network, `30 → [30]×2 → 4 → [30]×2 → 30`, that occupies **6 tiles** — one per layer — and evaluates it on a behavioural model of a 6-bit analog MAC array with no A/D or D/A conversion between hidden layers: 10 simulated chips, at
+least three training seeds per condition.
 Task: ToyCar machine-sound anomaly detection (DCASE 2020 Task 2).

-1. **Six tiles are enough.** On the simulated array (6-bit W/S/B, 3 % programming error, 2 % device
-   mismatch, signal-path noise, no inter-layer A/D) the compressed model reaches **AUC 0.729 ± 0.012** —
+1. **Six tiles are enough.** On the simulated array (6-bit W/S/B, 3 % programming error, 2 % device mismatch, signal-path noise, no inter-layer A/D) the compressed model reaches **AUC 0.729 ± 0.012** —
    level with the same network in fp32 (0.720–0.727) and about 80 % of the above-chance discrimination of the 380-tile reference (0.785 ± 0.008).
 Each of its six layers fits one tile, so multi-tile cascading is not on its critical path. (§2.2, §3.1)
 2. **Spend the input budget on time, not frequency.** At equal dimension, 6 mel bands × 5 frames beats 30 bands × 1 frame by **+0.068 AUC** (t = 4.2).
 The 30 input lines are the scarce resource, and an analog front end with configurable time constants can supply temporal context before the D/A without consuming them. (§3.1)
 3. **Hardware-aware training is mandatory, and its payoff is yield.** With it, AUC holds at 0.718–0.728 up to 3 % programming error — so a program-verify tolerance of ≈ 3 % is enough, and tighter programming only costs test time.
 Without it, the worst of ten simulated chips is below random from 1 %, and the chip-to-chip spread is up to 6.6× wider. (§3.2)
 4. **Removing inter-layer A/D costs ≤ 0.01 AUC while signal-path noise stays below ≈ 0.5 LSB**
    (σ_read ≲ 8 % of the mean signal, SNR ≳ 22 dB against it).
-At ≈ 1 LSB both placements fail together:
-   the binding constraint is the noise of the signal path, not where the converters sit. (§3.3)
+At ≈ 1 LSB both placements fail together: the binding constraint is the noise of the signal path, not where the converters sit. (§3.3)
 5. **Activation noise during training decides robustness — not the noise of the deployed chip.**
    Without it the no-inter-layer-A/D model loses 0.073 AUC even on a perfectly quiet chip, and per-chip calibration does not recover it.
 The training recipe belongs in the specification alongside the weights. (§3.3, §4.2)
-6. **6-bit W/S/B is sufficient; 4-bit collapses.** 6, 8 and 10 bits are indistinguishable
-   (0.729 / 0.727 / 0.727); 4 bits falls below chance (0.449).
-5 bits was not tested, so the margin of
-   the 6-bit specification is unknown. (§3.4)
+6. **6-bit W/S/B is sufficient; 4-bit collapses.** 6, 8 and 10 bits are indistinguishable (0.729 / 0.727 / 0.727); 4 bits falls below chance (0.449).
+5 bits was not tested, so the margin of the 6-bit specification is unknown. (§3.4)

 ---